kubernetes-sigs/cluster-api-provider-cloudstack/README.md

 ### Prerequisites:
 Assuming your running environment is MacOS:

-1. please follow this [link](https://cluster-api.sigs.k8s.io/user/quick-start.html) to have following tools installed
+1. Follow the instructions [here](https://cluster-api.sigs.k8s.io/user/quick-start.html) to install the following tools:
-    1. docker
+    1. Docker
-    2. kind
+    2. KinD
-    3. kubectl
+    3. KubeCtl
-    4. clusterctl
-        1. Depending on the version of CAPC used, you may need different clusterctl versions.
+    4. ClusterCtl - note that depending on the version of CAPC used, you may need different clusterctl versions.
 Download the binary by finding the necessary release [here](https://github.com/kubernetes-sigs/cluster-api/releases) ([v0.3.23](https://github.com/kubernetes-sigs/cluster-api/releases/tag/v0.3.23) for v1alpha3, [v1.0.2](https://github.com/kubernetes-sigs/cluster-api/releases/tag/v1.0.2) for v1beta1).
-Download the appropriate executable assets (darwin-arm64 for Macbook) and add them to your path
+Download the appropriate executable assets (darwin-arm64 for Macbook) and add them to your PATH

-2. [install cilium-cli](https://formulae.brew.sh/formula/cilium-cli) - `brew install cilium-cli` - another choice is to use [kindnet](https://github.com/aojea/kindnet)
+2. [Install cilium-cli](https://formulae.brew.sh/formula/cilium-cli) with `brew install cilium-cli`, or find instructions [here](https://docs.cilium.io/en/stable/gettingstarted/k8s-install-default/).
+Another container networking choice is to use [kindnet](https://github.com/aojea/kindnet), but its usage will not be described here

-3. create a local docker registry to save your docker image - otherwise, you need an image registry to push it somewhere else.
+3. Create a local docker registry to save your docker image - otherwise, you need an image registry to push it somewhere else.

-   Download this [script](https://raw.githubusercontent.com/kubernetes-sigs/cluster-api/main/hack/kind-install-for-capd.sh) into your local and run it.
+4. Download this [script](https://raw.githubusercontent.com/kubernetes-sigs/cluster-api/main/hack/kind-install-for-capd.sh) into your local and run it.
    This script will create a kind cluster and configure it to use local docker registry:
     ```
     wget https://raw.githubusercontent.com/kubernetes-sigs/cluster-api/main/hack/kind-install-for-capd.sh
     chmod +x ./kind-install-for-capd.sh
     ./kind-install-for-capd.sh
     ```
-4. Credentials:
+5. Set up CloudStack credentials
-    1. create a file named `cloud-config` in the repo's root directory, substituting your own environment's values
+    1. Create a file named `cloud-config` in the repo's root directory, substituting in your own environment's values
         ```
         [Global]
         api-url = <cloudstackApiUrl>